640 South State StreetDover, Delaware 19901

 Ultrasound is safe to have during pregnancy because it does not use radiation.
 It is also safe for people who are allergic to contrast dye because it does not use dye.

-A breast ultrasound is most often done to find out if a problem found by a mammogram is a cyst filled with fluid or a solid tumor.
-You may also have this test to find masses if you have breast tissue too dense for mammography.
+A breast ultrasound is most often done to find out if a problem found by a mammogram or physical exam of the breast may be a cyst filled with fluid or a solid tumor.

 Breast ultrasound is not usually done to screen for breast cancer.
 This is because it may miss some early signs of cancer.
-Some early signs are tiny calcium deposits (microcalcifications).
+Some early signs are tiny calcium deposits called microcalcifications.

 Ultrasound may be used if you:

-Your health care provider may also use ultrasound to help guide a needle during a breast biopsy or to remove fluid from a cyst (cyst aspiration).
+Your healthcare provider may also use ultrasound to help guide a needle during a breast biopsy or to remove fluid from a cyst.

-Your provider may have other reasons to recommend a breast ultrasound.
+Your healthcare provider may have other reasons to recommend a breast ultrasound.

 A breast ultrasound has no risk from radiation.
 It poses no risk to pregnant women.